Control with RS-232 / serial port

 Networked VGA Grid presents an RS-232 / serial port control interface

 - Connect and configure the RS-232 cable

 - Control the Networked VGA Grid with RS-232

 To connect the serial port cable:

-null modem RS-232cable to the control interface.
+- Attach the null modem cable to the control interface.

 - Connect the USB to RS-232 serial adapter to the null-modem cable.